Software Engineering — Software Process and Software Process Models (Part 2)

-The software process therefore is not a simple linear but involves feedback from one phase to another.
+The software process, therefore, is not a simple linear but involves feedback from one phase to another.
 So, documents produced in each phase may then have to be modified to reflect the changes made.

 When To Use?

-In principle, the waterfall model should only be applied when requirements are well understood and unlikely to change radically during development as this model has a relatively rigid structure which makes it relatively hard to accommodate change when the process in underway.
+In principle, the waterfall model should only be applied when requirements are well understood and unlikely to change radically during development as this model has a relatively rigid structure which makes it relatively hard to accommodate change when the process is underway.